leezer3/OpenBVE/Building.md

 # Building openBVE from source

-This file is a WIP set of instructions for building openBVE from source.
+This file is a WIP set of instructions for building OpenBVE from source.

 ## Prerequisites